mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 ### The influencers

-As of this writing, there are four [^1] major companies (hyperscalers) focused on producing a general artificial intelligence, and considering the influence they wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
+As of this writing, there are four [^1] major companies (hyperscalers) focused on producing general artificial intelligence (AGI), and considering the influence they wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
 I call this vision the "glorious future".

-The five foundation model developers are:
+The five US foundation model developers are:

 - OpenAI, led by Sam Altman
 - Anthropic, led by Dario Amodei
 - Google, led by Pinchar Sundai (and, specifically, DeepMind, led by Demis Hassabis)
 - Meta, led by Mark Zuckerberg
 - xAI, led by Elon Musk

+The five Chinese foundational model developers are:

+- DeepSeek, led by Liang Wenfeng
+- Qwen
+- ByteDance (Doubao)
+- Baidu
+- MiniMax
+- Moonshot
+- Zhipu
+- Tencent

 The investors are: